 Check below for scheduled air service from airports in the region.
 If you can't take a flight directly from your favorite airport, a connecting flight from another Caribbean airport might prove to be a very good solution.

 |Abaco, Bahamas||MHH||Flamingo Air, Regional Air, SkyBahamas, Western Air|

 |Andros, Bahamas||SAQ||Regional Air|

 |Eleuthera, Bahamas||ELH||Regional Air, SkyBahamas|

 |New Providence Island, Bahamas||NAS||Bahamasair, SkyBahamas, Western Air|

 |the Bimini Islands, Bahamas||BIM||Flamingo Air, Regional Air, Western Air|

 Before you book your flight to Grand Bahama, it is important to know what you're getting into.
 Luckily, the international airport here is well kept, easy to reach, and highly recommended, so you'll never have to worry if you've made the right choice with regards to getting to the Bahamas.

-If you're considering an air charter, you can contact one of these regional companies:
+If you're thinking about an air charter, you can contact one of the following regional agencies: